From Interaction to Impact: Towards Safer AI Agents Through Understanding and Evaluating Mobile UI Operation Impacts: Introduction

 From mixed-initiative interfaces \cite{Horvitz1999PrinciplesOM} to automated agents, autonomy and agency have always been some of the most important and pivotal concepts in Human-Computer Interaction (HCI).
 Recent advancements in generative AI, particularly in large language models (LLMs), have introduced the potential for autonomous AI agents capable of understanding natural language instructions, decomposing them into actionable steps, and executing tasks alongside or in place of humans.

 While prior research has explored the automation of both physical tasks and digital tasks on user interfaces \cite{Huang2022LanguageMA, Wang2023VoyagerAO, AsifImran2024LLaSALM, Zhou2023WebArenaAR, Wang2024ExecutableCA, Gur2023ARW}, much of the focus in digital automation has been on enabling AI to understand UI screens, plan specific actions, and navigate through user interfaces \cite{Wen2023AutoDroidLT, Taeb2023AXNavRA, Wen2023EmpoweringLT, Burns2022InteractiveMA, Zhang2021ScreenRC}.
-However, one critical aspect remains underexplored: understanding the consequences of agents performing UI actions, especially those may be risky or irreversible, even when directed by high-level user instructions.
+However, one critical aspect remains underexplored: understanding the consequences of agents performing actions on UIs, especially those that may be risky or irreversible, even when directed by high-level user instructions.
 In today's digital age, where interactions with the world are increasingly mediated through screens, it is crucial for AI agents to anticipate and reason about the potential impacts and consequences of their actions on users and their environments.

-This paper presents a significant step towards addressing this gap by first constructing a comprehensive taxonomy of UI action impacts.
-Through a series of workshops with 12 domain experts in LLMs, UI understanding, and AI safety, we iteratively developed this taxonomy, identifying and categorizing UI actions with potentially significant effects from different domains like impact on the user themselves, impact on other users, the reversibility of this action, etc. In this work, we focus on the impacts caused by attempting to carry out human-initiated directions.
-In our work we exclude potential passive impacts, such as recommendation algorithms that change what users see based on their browsing activities, as such passive impacts are subtle and hard to quantify.
+This paper presents a significant step towards addressing this gap by first constructing a comprehensive taxonomy of UI action impacts on mobile devices, which are central to users' daily interactions.
+Through a series of workshops with 12 domain experts in LLMs, mobile UI understanding, and AI safety, we iteratively developed this taxonomy, identifying and categorizing mobile UI actions with potentially significant effects from different domains like impact on the user themselves, impact on other users, the reversibility of this action, and others.
+In this work, we focus on the impacts caused by attempting to carry out human-initiated directions.
+In our work, we exclude potential passive impacts, such as those caused by recommendation algorithms that change what users see based on their browsing activities, as such passive impacts are subtle and hard to quantify.

 After we established the taxonomy, we conducted a data synthesis study to collect realistic UI actions likely to have impacts by recording UI screen traces and users’ intended actions.
-We show how existing UI datasets like MoTIF \cite{Burns2022ADF} and AndroidControl \cite{Li2024OnTE} are mostly ``harmless'' browsing and searching tasks, while our generated UI action traces contain tasks with potential impacts (e.g., changing account information, sending a message, etc.)
+We show how existing UI datasets like MoTIF \cite{Burns2022ADF} and AndroidControl \cite{Li2024OnTE} contain mostly ``harmless'' browsing and searching tasks, while our generated UI action traces contain tasks with potential impacts (e.g., changing account information, sending a message).